faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

    :width: 55%
    :align: right

-A three-tank example will be used as a running example, highlighting functionality of the toolbox.
+A three-tank example will be used as a running example, highlighting the functionality of the toolbox.
 The system consists of three coupled tanks, some sensors, and a controllable inflow.
 The tanks are connected in series and the flow between the tanks is controlled by the valves.

 A simple model of the system can be described by the following equations: